MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-a-url-ssrs-configuration-manager.md

 9. Select **Apply** to create the URL.

 10. Test the URL by selecting the link in the **URLs** section of page.
 Note that the report server database must be created and configured before you can test the URL.
-For instructions, see [Create a Native mode report server database &#40;Configuration Manager&#41;](../../reporting-services/install-windows/ssrs-report-server-create-a-native-mode-report-server-database.md).
+For instructions, see [Create a Native mode report server database &#40;Report Server Configuration Manager&#41;](../../reporting-services/install-windows/ssrs-report-server-create-a-native-mode-report-server-database.md).

 > [!NOTE]
 >  If you have existing TLS Bindings and URL Reservations and you want to change the TLS Binding, for example use a different certificate or hostheader, then it is recommended you complete the following steps in order: